alexgerdes/ask2elle/README.md

 ## Dockerfile
-Right now, the dockerfile automatically run the testsuite.
+Right now, the dockerfile automatically runs the testsuite.

 Useful commands for playing with the docker
 1.